 This is where I came in.
-Me and my team of mechanics would drive around in golf carts armed with basic tools.
+A team of mechanics and I would drive around in golf carts armed with basic tools.
 20 minutes before a car was to be run through the lane captain would start the vehicle and let it run.
 If it did not start I would get the call over the radio with the location of the unit.

 An example of the call would be, no start lane D spot 546.
 I would head to that location and quickly diagnose the no start.
 I knew the vehicle was rigged not to start because all the vehicles ran the night before when they where put on the current spot.
 If a vehicle did not start it had a special location to be parked.
 It was pushed through with a specially rigged retired police car that had felt covered bumper bars.